AIcodeAcademy/full_stack_blueprint/.ai/builder/sql.plan.template.md

 Ensures SQL structure, seeds, commands and entity types for the `{{featureNumber}} - {{feature_short_name}}` feature.

+Read and follow the preconditions before generating the implementation plan.

+Do not implement the plan, only generate it.

 ### Prompt after plan

-Recommended prompt to use this plan:
+This is the recommended prompt to use this plan after it is generated:

 ```text
 Follow